qli100/travel-wishlist/README.md

 # Travel Wishlist

-**Travel Wishlist** is a full-stack web application that helps you organize and plan your travels efficiently.
-The app allows you to create multiple lists, add tasks, and track estimated costs for each trip or itinerary.
-With drag-and-drop functionality and an intuitive interface, Travel Wishlist makes travel planning simple and seamless.
+**Travel Wishlist** is a full-stack web application that helps you organize and fantasize your travels.

 ## Features
 - **Multiple Lists**: Organize your trips with separate lists for different destinations or purposes.